 Up to four units of the same VOLTAGE and CURRENT rating can be connected in parallel to provide up to four times the output current capability.
 One of the units operates as a master and the remaining units are slaves.
 The slave units are analog programmed by the master unit.

 In remote digital operation, only the master unit can be programmed by the computer while the slave units may be connected to the computer for voltage, current and status readback only.

 There are two methods, basic and advanced, to configure multiple supplies for parallel operation.
-With both methods, Power Supplies, should be connected in a Daisy-Chain configuration.

 Refer to Sec.
-5.15.1, to Sec.
-5.15.2 and to Sec.
-5.16 for detailed explanation.
+5.15.1 and to Sec.
+5.15.2 for detailed explanation.